中文 (中国)

 In the first step, your supplier will ship the products to an Amazon Fulfillment Center via a freight forwarding firm or pallet shipping.
 Amazon will then store your products until it gets ordered.

-Amazon FBA’s Fulfillment Centers operate in a highly sophisticated environment.
+Amazon's Fulfillment Center operates in a highly sophisticated environment.
 Every fulfillment process is handled there, from start to finish, making it more than just a storage facility.
 Other than the 250,000 associates working in Fulfillment Centers worldwide, more than 100,000 robotic drive units, palletizers, and robo-stows operate around the area.

-Humans and robots work hand in hand to make the complicated process of order fulfillment seamless.
+Humans and robots work hand in hand to make the complicated fulfillment method seamless.
 Aside from the process mentioned above, Amazon FBA sellers can enjoy the following:

 Amazon’s A10 algorithm prioritizes FBA product listings over non-FBA products.
 Apart from this, your product listings have a higher possibility of winning the Buy Box.

 One of the easiest ways to choose what to sell on Amazon FBA is through Amazon itself.
-Look for the best-selling products by going to the Amazon Top Seller section, near the bottom of the Homepage.
+Look for the best-selling products by going to the Amazon Top Seller section near the bottom of the Homepage.
 Once you click the link, it will show a selection of viable product ideas.

 Here are qualities of a feasible product idea that you may consider to create a shortlist of profitable products:

-Besides the criteria above, always set the price range between $15–$50 while searching for the perfect product, as this is the “sweet” spot for many Amazon customers.
+Besides the criteria above, always set the selling price range between $15–$50 while searching for the perfect product, as this is the "sweet" spot for many Amazon customers.

 After you’ve figured out what to sell on Amazon FBA, your next task is educating yourself about its fees.